omidfarhang/omid.dev/content/posts/2012-03-02-new-privacy-guidelines-for-mobile-app-developers.en.md

   1. Ensuring default settings are privacy-protective
   2. Capture appropriate consent for targeted advertising and using location data
   3. Give users control over repeat prompting about the use of their personal data (not just &#8216;one time consent')
-  4. Ensure the user agrees to updates; don't do &#8220;silent/secret updates&#8221; in the background.
+  4. Ensure the user agrees to updates; don't do “silent/secret updates” in the background.

 This self-regulation strategy has gained some high profile supporters with<a>approval</a> from big mobile telcos including Vodafone, Orange and Deutsche Telekom at MWC12.